mariefourriere/frontend-project-Artcollection/README.md

 # Introduction

-Prepare a list 10 work (could be video games, movies, TV series, books or music) For each of them you need to display:
+Prepare a list of 10 work of art (could be video games, movies, TV series, books, music, painting) For each of them you need to display:
 - Titre
 - Une image d'illustration